 “Peter was a dedicated and much-respected politician, and our thoughts are with his family.”

-Two years ago he published he published his memoirs, Across the Floor: A Life in Dissenting Politics in which the longtime one-nation Tory and supporter and ally of Michael Heseltine admitted of Margaret Thatcher: “She was not my type, nor did she ever share my politics … I could not stand being lectured and hectored by someone who would not let you get a word in edgeways.”
+Two years ago he published he published his memoirs, in which the longtime one-nation Tory and supporter and ally of Michael Heseltine admitted of Margaret Thatcher: “She was not my type, nor did she ever share my politics … I could not stand being lectured and hectored by someone who would not let you get a word in edgeways.”

 He said had the once pro-European party into which he had been born and served for so many years not taken such a lurch to right-wing, anti- Europeanism: “I would not have been a rebel but rather a team player, stayed longer at the bar and then used the Commons for advancement as opportunities arose.
 This would have meant a totally different life and probably a less enjoyable one, even if I had gained high office.”